lrybak/addon-repository/owserver/README.md

 ## About

-This addon provides you owserver instance to read 1-Wire devices over serial/i2c or usb device and exposing reading to Home Assistant via the native integration.
-Addon has been tested with **[MERA-PROJEKT MP00206-P](http://www.meraprojekt.com.pl/mp00206-p.html)** but shoud work well with other serial/i2c/usb devices supported by the **[owfs project](https://owfs.org/index_php_page_bus-masters.html)**.
+This addon provides you owserver instance to read 1-Wire devices over serial/i2c/usb or ha7net device and exposing reading to Home Assistant via the native integration.
+Addon has been tested with **[MERA-PROJEKT MP00206-P](http://www.meraprojekt.com.pl/mp00206-p.html)** but shoud work well with other serial/i2c/usb/ha7net devices.

 ## Installation and configuration